 The entire park lies on top of underground tunnels, built by Romans centuries ago.
 You can actually visit these tunnels and even have a glass of wine, with expert tour guides.

-#4 – Tour Military Museum Belgrade
+#4 – Tour Belgrade’s Military Museum

 If you are eager to learn more about this historical site and other weapons, you can do so by visiting the closed part of the Museum.
 Although tanks seem appealing to climb on, don’t do so – it’s forbidden.

-#5 – Check Amazing Ruzica Church
+#5 – Check out the Amazing Ruzica Church

 Ruzica Church is the oldest church of Belgrade and it’s tucked into the side of Kalemgdan fortress.
 It’s actually in the north-eastern walls of the Fortress, under the Zindan gate.